 So families save on childcare costs, and nannies earn more.
 Win-win!

-Nanny Sharing provides the social benefits of daycare, but without so many germs.
+Nanny sharing provides the social benefits of daycare, but without so many germs.
 Depending on your nanny share setup, your child could be socializing with another kid his or her age, or with “big kid” helpers.
 Either way, Nanny Sharing allows for social skill building (like sharing!), as well as independent play.
 Learn more about the differences between a daycare, a nanny, and a nanny share.

 Plus, your little ones get to spend their day in an environment that's comfortable, whether it's in their home or the close home of a new friend.
 This is especially helpful for things like nap schedules.